 The trickle down effect of technology is evident, as not only do the Bont Riot Road+ do away with the ratchet system for a Boa tightening system – that allows for a better overall secure fit – it also sees it incorporate a ‘power transfer platform and anatomical shaping with competition grade materials’.

-The sole is a mixture of carbon and fibreglass which offers up a massive amount of stiffness that which can match high end full carbon models.
-Better still compared with the original Vapor shoes they allow for a little more comfort and a little less overall stiffness meaning more feet should suit these booties.
+The sole is a mixture of carbon and fibreglass which offers up a massive amount of stiffness which can match high end full carbon models.
+Better still, compared with the original Vaypor shoes they allow for a little less stiffness and touch more comfort, meaning more feet should suit these booties.

-Sticking with the sole – that base does scratch quiet easily, which is annoying and those scratches really do show.
-My only other small gripe is that the material on the top of the shoe can bunch if not set right.
+Sticking with the sole – that base on these cycling shoes does scratch quiet easily, which is annoying, and those scratches really do show.
+Our only other small gripe is that the material on the top of the shoe can bunch if not set right.

 You do get an option of five colours; lime/charcoal, matt black/black, mega crimson/khaki, midnight/mega crimson and pearl white/black and they also come in all sizes from 39 to 50 not including half sizes.

 For a penny under £150, the Bont Riot+ shoes offer technical performance that could rival shoes well over their price tag.